j-moses/tic-tac-toe/README.md

-# tictactoe
+# Tic-Tac-Toe
-An object oriented implementation of Tic-Tac-Toe in Java
+This was my final programming assignment for the course Object Oriented Programming in Java

+## Final Grade:
+I received a 99% grade in this course